 What is a Greeter?

-Greeters are enthusiastic people who love their neighbourhoods and home cities.
+Greeters are enthusiastic people who love their region and home cities.

 The first network of Greeters was founded by Lynn Brooks in 1992 in New-York and was called ‘Big Apple Greeter’.
-The concept was a big success and has spread to cities all over the world.
-Find out more here: http://www.globalgreeternetwork.com/
+The concept was a big success and spread to cities all over the world.
+Find out more here: https://internationalgreeter.org/

-All Greeters all over the world share the same core values drawn up by the international Global Greeter Network (GGN)
+All Greeters around the world share the same core values drawn up by the International Greeter Association (IGA).

-• Greeters are volunteers, a friendly face for those visiting a city/destination
+- Greeters are volunteers, they are a friendly face for those visiting a city/destination

 • Greeters welcome individuals and may serve small groups of up to 6 people